 - To see the Notice of Preparation for the Central SoMa EIR, click here.

 During 2014, the Planning Department is focused on completing the Draft Environmental Impact Report (EIR) and refining the Draft Plan.
 To receive updates on these processes, including notices of meetings, hearings, and document releases, please be sure to sign-up for the email list via the webpage if you have not done so already.
 You can also participate in the discussion of Plan refinement topics at www.centralsoma.com.
-Our goal is to have the Draft EIR out by the end of the year, followed soon after by a revised Draft Plan that reflects the work being done this year and the impacts identified in the Draft EIR.
+Our goal is to have the Draft EIR out by early 2015, followed soon after by a revised Draft Plan that reflects the work being done this year and the impacts identified in the Draft EIR.
 In early 2015, we hope to begin presentations at the Planning Commission, en route to Plan adoption.

 Make sure to sign up to be on our project mailing list to get updates on the Central SoMa planning process.
 Questions, comments, and suggestions on this planning effort should be directed to: